dlancea/silex-yeoman-angular-skeleton/Readme.md

 (you don't actually need yeoman for this app) you can just run commands from that file manually, though you'll need to be sure you have all the prerequisites yourself.

-That's it! 'grunt bwatch' should still be running and doing the livereloading.
+That's it! `grunt bwatch` should still be running and doing the livereloading.

 You do not need to create a subdomain for this app to work, just load the *web/* directory being served by apache in your browser.